 We grow jellies to minimize the need to collect from the wild, and to contribute to basic knowledge of these intriguing animals.
 The jellies on display start as microscopic polyps and are carefully nurtured to adulthood over a period of months.
 It's a complicated process that requires constant vigilance.

-In addition to developing husbandry methods for jellies that are now used by aquarists worldwide, our biologists have described the life cycle for four species of jellies displayed in the Aquarium: the purple-striped jelly (Chrysaora colorata), Pacific sea nettle (Chrysaora fuscescens), the egg-yolk jelly (Phacellophora camtschatica), and the cross jelly (Mitrocoma cellularia).
+In addition to developing husbandry methods for jellies that are now used by other aquariums and scientists worldwide, our biologists have described the life cycles of five species of jellies displayed in the Aquarium: the cross jelly (Mitrocoma cellularia), the egg-yolk jelly (Phacellophora camtschatica), the flower hat jelly (Olindias formosus), the Pacific sea nettle (Chrysaora fuscescens) and the purple-striped jelly (Chrysaora colorata).